(Eszopiclone) Lunesta Side Effects, Warnings, Overdose Dangers, Addiction & Withdrawal

 World-class High-Quality Addiction & Mental Health Rehabilitation Treatment

-Rehab Centers TourRenowned Addiction Centers.
+Renowned Addiction Centers.
 Serene Private Facilities.
 Inpatient rehab programs vary.

-Addiction Helpline (877) 378-4154Proven recovery success experience, backed by a Team w/ History of:
+Proven recovery success experience, backed by a Team w/ History of:

-- 15+ Years Experience
+Years of Unified Experience

-- Low Patient to Therapist Ratio
+• Low Patient to Therapist Ratio

-- Onsite Medical Detox Center
+• Onsite Medical Detox Center

-- Comprehensive Dual-Diagnosis Treatment
+• Comprehensive Dual-Diagnosis Treatment

-- Complimentary Family & Alumni Programs
+• Complimentary Family & Alumni Programs

-- Coaching, Recovery & Personal Development Events
+• Coaching, Recovery & Personal Development Events

-Long Term Side Effects Of Lunesta
+Long-Term Side Effects Of Lunesta

 A long-term Lunesta side effect of taking this medication is tolerance to the drug.
-This means the individual will have to consume higher doses to feel the same impact.
+This means the individual must consume higher doses to feel the same impact.
 When Lunesta is finished as a prescription and monitored by a medical professional, when tolerance develops, the prescribing physician can either switch the person to another medication or help the person stop taking Lunesta and try other insomnia treatments.

 However, if a person misuses or abuses the insomnia medication for recreational purposes or struggles with an addiction to Lunesta, other long-term Lunesta side effects could become severe.
 Memory loss can happen in some situations, even when the person follows the prescribing doctor’s instructions.
-However, amnesia can become a frequent problem when taken in too large quantities.
+However, amnesia can become a frequent problem in too large quantities.

 Individuals who struggle with Lunesta-related amnesia forget events while on the drug, either due to sleepwalking and related activities or because the Lunesta directly affects the brain and prevents the person from adequately forming memories.
 Amnesia could be a side effect of too large a dose, so individuals should consult their doctors about lowering the dosage.
 It could be a side effect of addiction or combining this drug with alcohol or other drugs.
 Also, Lunesta can cause problems with cognitive function over time.